YU-Zhejian/art_modern/docs/Install.md

 See [official HTSLib documentation](https://github.com/samtools/samtools/blob/master/INSTALL) for more details.
 See also `USE_HTSLIB` CMake variable mentioned below.

 To use external HTSLib, consult your system administrator.
-Those libraries usually named `libhts.so` with optional version suffixes.
+Those libraries usually named `libhts.so`/`libhts.a` with optional version suffixes.

 ### Other Optional Libraries